soz-live/soz-live.github.io/users.md

 **Could it be used again?**<br>

-If it could be used again somewhere else then it becomes an Object of a specific class.
+If it could be used again somewhere else then it becomes an Object of a specific class.<br>
-Classes are then created to template the creation of each object.
+A Class is then created to template the creation of each object.

 ### Object